cockpit-project/cockpit-project.github.io/external/bots/README.md

 ## Integration with GitHub

-A number of machines are watching our GitHub repository and are executing tests for pull requests as well as making new images.
+A number of machines are watching our GitHub repositories and are executing tests for pull requests as well as making new images.

 Most of this happens automatically, but you can influence their